YAL-Game-Things/Parkitect-guide/0600-Tracked-Rides.md

 - **Mini-drops**
 	Each counts as a drop and can be used to quickly add underground transitions.
 	![](img/mini-dips.jpg)
 	Add 3 flat tiles, then replace the first two by slope down + flat (flat tile will become a short slope up)
+	**Remark:** if the tunnel entrance is on the same or next track piece after the one with tunnel exit, the two may count as a single tunnel section - add one or more non-tunnel tile between such sections.
 - **Sloped curves and half-helixes for rides that don't have them**
 	Good for compact builds, but also good for just building cool-looking water rides.
 	![](img/fake-half-helix.jpg)